Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Benchmarking tweezer trajectories

-As shown in Fig.~\ref{fig: M5}(a, b), the effective range of the tweezer motion spans at least 130$\,\mu\text{m}^*$ (140 times the beam waist) in the lateral dimensions, and 136 $\mu\text{m}^*$ (46 times the Rayleigh range) in the axial dimension.
-The size of the tweezer array itself may span a larger range ($> 200\,\mu\text{m}^*$) in the lateral dimensions (Fig.~\ref{fig: M5}(d)), and is limited in our demonstrations by camera sensor size.
-We did not benchmark the absolute maximum velocity of the tweezers during long-range transport as no visible aberration was observed in the in-plane transport paths (Fig.~\ref{fig: M2}).
-Peak velocity during transport reached $4.2~\mathrm{m/s}$; this is faster than the maximum transport speed allowed by typical transport distance and acceleration.
-Though we predict that higher-order aberrations exist in the form of $n^\mathrm{th}$ order Zernike polynomials proportional to the $(n\!-\!1)^\mathrm{th}$ order time derivatives of the AOD frequency (for example, the comatic aberration scales as $\frac{\mathrm{d}^2 f(t)}{\mathrm{d}t^2}$, which scale as trap lateral accerleration)~\cite{Supp}, these higher-order effects are unlikely to limit transport times in a typical neutral atom experiment, where trap acceleration and higher-order time derivatives are small.
+As shown in Fig.~\ref{fig: M5}(a, b), the effective range of the tweezer motion spans at least 130$\,\mu\text{m}^*$ ($\sim$125 times the beam waist) in the lateral dimensions, and 136 $\mu\text{m}^*$ ($\sim$32 times the Rayleigh range) in the axial dimension.
+The size of the tweezer array itself may span a larger range ($> 200\,\mu\text{m}^*$) in the lateral dimensions (Fig.~\ref{fig: M5}(d)), and is limited in our demonstrations by the camera sensor size.
+We did not benchmark the absolute maximum velocity of the tweezers during long-range transport, as no visible aberration was observed in the in-plane transport paths (Fig.~\ref{fig: M2}) where peak velocity during transport reached $4.2~\mathrm{m/s}$; this is already faster than the typical maximum transport speed used for long-range transport ($\sim$ 0.5 m/s).
+Though we predict that higher-order aberrations exist in the form of $n^\mathrm{th}$ order Zernike polynomials proportional to the $(n\!-\!1)^\mathrm{th}$ order time derivatives of the AOD frequency (for example, the comatic aberration scales as $\frac{\mathrm{d}^2 f(t)}{\mathrm{d}t^2}$, which is proportional to the lateral acceleration), these higher-order effects are unlikely to limit transport times in a typical neutral atom experiment, where trap acceleration and higher-order time derivatives are small.

 Finally, we note that nearly all parameters described above scale favorably with the AOD active aperture $D_\mathrm{AOD}$.
 For a fixed numerical aperture (NA), a larger aperture allows either a longer-focal-length objective or a relay telescope that images the larger AOD output onto the smaller objective input, effectively reducing the acoustic velocity on the image plane.
 In both cases, $F/v \propto D_\mathrm{AOD}$, so the lateral (axial) displacement scales linearly (quadratically) with $D_\mathrm{AOD}$ (see Tab.~\ref{tab: M1}).
 Conversely, to achieve the same axial shift $|\Delta Z|$, the required chirp rate scales as $|\beta| \propto D_\mathrm{AOD}^{-2}$.
 A slower chirp rate relaxes alignment tolerance and lengthens the fading cycle, thereby mitigating acoustic-irising effects.